nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 So you were hacking it off at the knees.
 Alright.
 So let's see.
 Who would have been who would have been buried in that temple that was 20 foot tall?
 It's a great question.

 Strange things happen in the Temple Of Shanaenua.
 Strange things happen.
-Something that Samir, just because you you just said that, like, the door that you walked through where the 20 foot zombie was inside Mhmm.
+Something that Simear, just because you you just said that, like, the door that you walked through where the 20 foot zombie was inside Mhmm.
 Was like a seven foot tall door.
 Okay.

 The regular size door with a 20 foot tall zombie inside.
 Yeah.
 Which is part of his concern is that, like, there was this 20 foot somebody who lived in the temple.
 Like, that's very disconcerting.
 It's possible.